 Each class will be divided into (up to) 9 groups for case assignments.
 We will cover 3 cases during the semester.
 Out of the 9 groups, there will be 3 primary groups for each case.
 Groups 1A, 1B & 1C will take on the primary responsibility for case 1; groups 2A, 2B & 2C for case 2 and groups 3A, 3B & 3C for case 3.
-The 3 primary groups for the case will each submit a comprehensive report NOT exceeding overall total of 15 pages including texts, tables and appendices by the due date.
+The 3 primary groups for the case will each submit a comprehensive report NOT exceeding overall total of 10 pages including texts, tables and appendices by the due date.
 The report must be typewritten on A4 size paper with double-spacing and font size 11.
-It is due by 12nn on Monday of the week before the case presentation.
+It is due by 12nn on Monday of the week before the case presentation or as indicated in the course schedule below.
 The report will be made available to the class.

-The 6 non-primary groups are each required to submit a short critique of one of the reports.
-The critique is limited to one page (A4 sized, font 11, double spacing) and must be submitted by 12nn on Friday of the week before the case presentation.
+The 6 non- primary groups are each required to submit a short critique of one of the reports.
+The critique is limited to one page (A4 sized, font 11, double spacing) and must be submitted by 12nn on Friday of the week when the case report is made available to all in the class.
 During the case presentation, the 3 groups with primary responsibility will be given 25 minutes each to present their analysis.
 All students are expected to actively participate in the case discussions.
 The assignment of the non-primary groups is as follows: